piggz/harbour-amazfish/documentation/build-instructions.md

 The application can be built and deployed like any normal Sailfish application using the SDK, once some additional dependencies have been installed in the build target which are not available by default.

-To get into the build machine (if started by Sailifsh IDE) `ssh -l mersdk localhost -p 2222 -i ~/SailfishOS/vmshare/ssh/private_keys/engine/mersdk`
+To get into the build machine (if started by Sailfish IDE) `ssh -l mersdk localhost -p 2222 -i ~/SailfishOS/vmshare/ssh/private_keys/engine/mersdk`

 Use the `sb2-config` command to make your ARM target the default